Archives for July 2010

 SEO Without the Spam

 My newest column was published at Slaw.ca today, titled: Injection Marketing Undermines Credibility.
 Within this piece, I’m trying to deliver two central messages.
-The first is pretty straight forward: that embedding links or messages about your services within web conversations is not only ‘tacky’, but it reflects terribly on you and your… more »
+The first is pretty straight forward: that embedding links or messages about your services within web conversations is not only ‘tacky’, but it reflects terribly on you and your business.
+For the generations of lawyers who’ve… more »